 The group, or groups of people who are eligible to join a particular credit union.
 For example, LBS Financial Credit Union’s FOM consists of anyone who lives or works in Orange County, Riverside County, San Bernardino County, San Diego County or 50 cities in Los Angeles County and also includes hundreds of groups of people such as employers, schools and associations.

 Expenses that must be paid every month or at other regular time periods.
 They include such things as rent, mortgage, car loans and insurance premiums.

-A rate of interest charged for a loan or paid to an interest-bearing deposit account that does not vary for the term of the loan or deposit.
+A rate of interest charged for a loan that does not vary for the term of the loan or deposit.
 See also, variable rate.